 Engage whenever possible

 We live in a world full of distractions, especially with technology.
 Technology is part of our world, and it’s not going anywhere.
-However, the conscious parenting philosophy urges us to treat every possible moment alone with our child as an opportunity.
+However, one of the key elements of conscious parenting is treating every possible moment alone with our child as an opportunity to have a conversation.
+One of the many benefits of conscious parenting is improved communication skills, which can be attributed to having conversations with your children from an early age.

 If you are driving in the car, have a conversation with your child about their day, about what they see outside, about anything.
 This is the perfect opportunity to engage and build a loving and authentic relationship.
 Children notice everything.
 They notice when you have the choice to pick up your phone and scroll social media or choose to talk to them.
 I know that I, too, can do a better job of this.
-I try to remind myself that the only thing certain is this present moment, so it’s so important to really BE with them.
+I try to remind myself that the only thing certain is this present moment, so it’s super important to really BE with them.

 Check your ego at the door